vinfreecs/genga/docs/Files.rst

 The barycentric coordinate output files can be generated with the :ref:`ConvertHelioToBarry<HelioToBary>` tool.

-The files contain the same information as the orgiginal heliocentric coordinate output files, but they contain at the beginning an additional particles, representing the barycentrum, with an index of -1.
+The files contain the same information as the original heliocentric coordinate output files, but they contain at the beginning an additional particles, representing the barycentrum, with an index of -1.